Question: Where is my order?

 Question: What size are the water lilies and how are they shipped?

-Answer: The water lilies are shipped bare root with wet newspaper in a plastic bag.
+Answer: The water lilies are usually shipped bare root with damp paper in a plastic bag; sometimes plants will be shipped in small starter pots.
 We ship mature, growing tubers/rhizomes, usually with a few of the newest leaves.
 We remove most of the foliage--a bare root plant cannot keep all the leaves alive so the older leaves will die anyway and stress the plant from trying to keep them alive, and would require a higher shipping charge for the extra leaves.

-Question: What size are the bog plants when shipped?
+Question: What size are the shallow water and bog plants when shipped?

 Question: I ordered snails and they have not moved since I released them into the pond.
 Are they dead?

 Answer: Snails are very shy when entering a new environment and the length of time before they come out and begin to wander around will vary.
-Depending on water temperatures, it could take up to a week.
+Depending on water temperatures, it could take up to a week for them to move around; naturally, they are much slower in cooler water.
 Occasionally, snails may float when you first receive them.
 This probably means that there is air trapped in their shells.
 As long as the trapdoor is still in place, let them float and the air will work its way out.
 It is better to release them into deeper water rather than shallow water, both for their protection and because cooler water will be easier for them to adjust to than warmer water.

 Question: Do you guarantee live delivery of snails and tadpoles?

-Answer: We ship live healthy snails and tadpoles, but because of the shock of shipping cannot guarantee the live delivery of every single snail.
-When temperatures are extremely hot across the United States we recommend waiting for cooler temperatures when ordering snails or tadpoles.
+Answer: We ship live healthy snails and tadpoles, but because of the shock of shipping cannot guarantee the live delivery of every single snail or tadpole.
+When temperatures are hot across the United States we recommend waiting for cooler temperatures when ordering snails or tadpoles.